MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/linux-log-file-monitoring-1801-1807.md

 ## Create rules and monitors
 The Linux MP doesn't provide modules to collect events from FluentD.
 The Linux MP is bundled with the Linux agent.
-It is the fluentd module in the Linux agent and the OMED service on the management and gateway server that provides the capabilities for enhanced log file monitoring.
+It's the fluentd module in the Linux agent and the OMED service on the management and gateway server that provides the capabilities for enhanced log file monitoring.

 You need to create your own management pack with custom rules and monitors that use the module **Microsoft.Linux.OMED.EventDataSource**, which collects the events from Fluentd.